Locally moving groups and laminar actions on the line: Preorders and group actions

-\subsubsection{Dynamical realizations of actions on totally ordered sets}
+\subsection{Dynamical realizations of actions on totally ordered sets}

-One general principle that we often use is that for building actions of a group $G$ on the line by homeomorphisms, one may start by finding a totally ordered space $(X,<)$ and an action by order-preserving bijections $\psi:G\to\Aut(X,<)$.
-Then if the order topology on $X$ is nice enough, for instance when $X$ is countable, then the action $\psi$ can be ``completed'' to an action $\varphi:G\to \homeo_0(\R)$ so that, there exists an order-preserving map $i:X \to \R$ satisfying that $\varphi(g)(i(x))=i(\psi(g)(x))$ for all $g\in G.$ Under some mild extra conditions, we call such $\varphi$ a \emph{dynamical realization} of $\psi$.
+One general principle that we often use is that for building actions of a group $G$ on the line by homeomorphisms, one may start by finding an order-preserving action $\psi\colon G\to\Aut(\Omega,<)$ on a totally ordered set.
+If the order topology on $\Omega$ is nice enough, for instance when $\Omega$ is {(infinite\footnote{{Countable ordered sets are assumed to be infinite here, otherwise some of the statements could be wrong for trivial reasons.}})} countable, then the action $\psi$ can be ``extended'' to an action $\varphi\colon G\to \homeo_0(\R)$ in such a way that there exists an equivariant order-preserving map $i\colon \Omega \to \R$.
+Under some mild extra conditions, we call such a $\varphi$ a \emph{dynamical realization} of $\psi$.
 See Definition \ref{d-dynamical-realisation}.

-\begin{rem} It is a classical fact that a countable group is left-orderable if and only if it \emph{embeds} into $\homeo_0(\R)$ (a fact that we trace back to Conrad \cite{Conrad} in the abelian setting, see \cite{GOD,Ghys} for a proof of the general case).
-In fact, one side of the proof consist in building a dynamical realization of the left-regular representation of a countable left-ordered group on itself.
-Analogously, one can show that a countable group admits a left-invariant preorder if and only if it admits a (possibly not faithful) non-trivial action by order-preserving homeomorphisms of the real line \cite{AntolinRivas}.
+\begin{rem} It is a classical fact that a countable group is left orderable if and only if it embeds into $\homeo_0(\R)$ (a fact that we trace back to Conrad \cite{Conrad} in the abelian setting, see the already cited \cite{GOD,Ghys} for a proof of the general case).
+In fact, one direction of the proof consists in building a dynamical realization of the left-multiplication action of a countable left-ordered group on itself.
+Analogously, one can show that a countable group admits a left-invariant preorder if and only if it admits a (possibly non-faithful) non-trivial action by order-preserving homeomorphisms of the real line; see the work of Antol\'in and third author \cite{AntolinRivas}. \end{rem}